UpekHansaja/DSA/DataStructures/NonLinear/Trees/BinaryTree/README.md

 ## Skewed Tree

-A skewed tree is a type of binary tree where all the nodes have only one child.
+A skewed tree is a type of pathological or degenerate form of a binary tree where all the nodes have only one child.
 It can be either left-skewed (all nodes have only left children) or right-skewed (all nodes have only right children).

 ```plaintext